 GRAMMAR AND WRITING

-Throughout the year, children will be given the opportunity to produce writing of different genres, for example, diary entries, letters, newspaper articles, stories etc. Each genre of writing has certain grammatical and language features that need to be included, such as using the correct layout and formal language when writing a formal letter.
-These features will be taught to the children throughout the writing process.
+Throughout the year, children will be given the opportunity to produce writing of different genres, for example, diary entries, letters, newspaper articles, stories etc. Each genre of writing has certain grammatical, literary and language features that need to be included, such as using the correct layout and formal language when writing a formal letter.
+These features will be taught to the children throughout the writing process, ensuring that grammar learning is contextualised and relevant.
+The writing process begins with introducing the children to a model example of the genre being taught, which they analyse.
+They then begin to write their own piece over a series of lessons, giving the children time to fully understand the linguistic skills that they are acquiring.
+Once they have edited and improved their writing, they then publish this to produce a final polished piece of work.

 |Grammar Objectives for Year 2|